-Risks Related to the 2023 Notes
+Risks Related to Our Debt Securities

-The 2023 Notes are unsecured and therefore are effectively subordinated to any secured indebtedness we have incurred or may incur in the future and will rank pari passu with, or equal to, all outstanding and future unsecured indebtedness issued by us and our general liabilities (total liabilities, less debt).
+Our debt securities are unsecured and therefore are effectively subordinated to any secured indebtedness we have incurred or may incur in the future and will rank pari passu with, or equal to, all outstanding and future unsecured indebtedness issued by us and our general liabilities (total liabilities, less debt).

-The 2023 Notes are not secured by any of our assets or any of the assets of our subsidiaries.
-As a result, the 2023 Notes are subordinated to any secured indebtedness we or our subsidiaries have currently incurred and may incur in the future (or any indebtedness that is initially unsecured to which we subsequently grant security) to the extent of the value of the assets securing such indebtedness.
-In any liquidation, dissolution, bankruptcy or other similar proceeding, the holders of any of our existing or future secured indebtedness and the secured indebtedness of our subsidiaries may assert rights against the assets pledged to secure that indebtedness in order to receive full payment of their indebtedness before the assets may be used to pay other creditors, including the holders of the 2023 Notes.
-In addition, the 2023 Notes rank pari passu with, or equal to, all outstanding and future unsecured indebtedness issued by us and our general liabilities (total liabilities, less debt).
+Our debt securities, including the 2023 Notes, are not secured by any of our assets or any of the assets of our subsidiaries.
+As a result, our debt securities are subordinated to any secured indebtedness we or our subsidiaries have currently incurred and may incur in the future (or any indebtedness that is initially unsecured to which we subsequently grant security) to the extent of the value of the assets securing such indebtedness.
+In any liquidation, dissolution, bankruptcy or other similar proceeding, the holders of any of our existing or future secured indebtedness and the secured indebtedness of our subsidiaries may assert rights against the assets pledged to secure that indebtedness in order to receive full payment of their indebtedness before the assets may be used to pay other creditors, including the holders of our debt securities.
+In addition, our debt securities rank pari passu with, or equal to, all outstanding and future unsecured indebtedness issued by us and our general liabilities (total liabilities, less debt).

-The 2023 Notes will be structurally subordinated to the indebtedness and other liabilities of our subsidiaries.
+Our debt securities will be structurally subordinated to the indebtedness and other liabilities of our subsidiaries.

-The 2023 Notes are obligations exclusively of the Company and not of any of our subsidiaries.
-None of our subsidiaries is a guarantor of the 2023 Notes and the 2023 Notes are not required to be guaranteed by any subsidiaries we may acquire or create in the future.
-Except to the extent we are a creditor with recognized claims against our subsidiaries, all claims of creditors of our subsidiaries will have priority over our equity interests in such subsidiaries (and therefore the claims of our creditors, including holders of the 2023 Notes) with respect to the assets of such subsidiaries.
-Even if we are recognized as a creditor of one or more of our subsidiaries, our claims would still be effectively subordinated to any security interests in the assets of any such subsidiary and to any indebtedness or other liabilities of any such subsidiary senior to our claims.
-Consequently, the 2023 Notes are structurally subordinated to all indebtedness and other liabilities of any of our subsidiaries and any subsidiaries that we may in the future acquire or establish.
+Our debt securities, including the 2023 Notes, are obligations exclusively of the Company and not of any of our subsidiaries.
+None of our subsidiaries is a guaranter of our debt securities and our debt securities are not required to be guaranteed by any subsidiaries we may acquire or create in the future.
+Except to the extent we are a creditor with recognized claims against our subsidiaries, all claims of creditors of our subsidiaries will have priority over our equity interests in such subsidiaries (and therefore the claims of our creditors, including holders of our debt securities) with respect to the assets of such subsidiaries.
+Even if we are recognized as a creditor of one or more of our subsidiaries, our claims would still be effectively subordinated to any security interests in the assets of any such subsidiary and to any indebtedness or other liabilities of any such subsidiaries shat we may in the future acquire or establish.
 As of September 30, 2018, there was \$110.0 million outstanding under the Credit Facility.
-Borrowings under the Credit Facility are the obligation of Business Loan, and are structurally senior to the 2023 Notes.
-In addition, our subsidiaries may incur substantial additional indebtedness in the future, all of which would be structurally senior to the 2023 Notes.
+Borrowings under the Credit Facility are the obligation of Business Loan, and are structurally senior to our debt securities, including the 2023 Notes.
+In addition, our subsidiaries may incur substantial additional indebtedness in the future, all of which would be structurally senior to our debt securities, including the 2023 Notes.

-The indenture under which the 2023 Notes were issued contains limited protection for holders of the 2023 Notes.
+The indenture under which our debt securities issued contains limited protection for holders of our debt securities.

-The indenture under which the 2023 Notes were issued offers limited protection to holders of the 2023 Notes.
-The terms of the indenture and the 2023 Notes do not restrict our or any of our subsidiaries' ability to engage in, or otherwise be a party to, a variety of corporate transactions, circumstances or events that could have an adverse impact on your investment in the 2023 Notes.
-In particular, the terms of the indenture and the 2023 Notes do not place any restrictions on our or our subsidiaries' ability to:
+The indenture under which our debt securities, including the 2023 Notes, are issued offers limited protection to holders of such securities.
+The terms of the indenture do not restrict our or any of our subsidiaries' ability to engage in, or otherwise be a party to, a variety of corporate transactions, circumstances or events that could have an adverse impact on your investment in our debt securities.
+In particular, the terms of the indenture do not place any restrictions on our or our subsidiaries' ability to: